 Reading Astronomical Society – meet mostly the third Saturday and fourth Friday each month.

-Why not become a ‘Friend of the Marlborough telescope’ The Marlborough Telescope at the Blackett Observatory at Marlborough College is the largest telescope in Wiltshire and one of the largest refracting telescopes in the country in full use.
+Why not become a ‘Friend of the Marlborough telescope’ .
+Housed at the Blackett Observatory Marlborough College it is the largest telescope in Wiltshire and one of the largest refracting telescopes in the country in full use.
 As a 'friend' you receive a Diary of planned events, can arrange private visits, be invited to attend private observation events, and have the option to attend lectures in the College on astronomy.

 Chasing Stars - Cranborne Chase AONB - Designated in October 2019 as the 14th International Dark Sky Reserve in the world.
 The website tells you more.